 - There are too many app windows opened after starting your Mac.

-How to Disable Startup Apps from the Dock
+How to Stop Apps from Opening on Startup on Mac via the Dock

 The easiest way to stop an app from opening on Mac startup is to use the Dock.
-Here're the steps.
+Here are the steps.

 Launch the app you want to disable.